-Chiaramonte Gulfi is located on a hill about 700 meters from the sea.
-It is called the balcony of Sicily because of its panoramic position, in fact from here it is possible to admire the Gulf of Gela, MountEtna, the Iblei mountains and the sea.
+Chiaramonte Gulfi is located in the hills about 700 meters from the sea And it is called the balcony of Sicily.
+In fact, from here it is possible to admire the Gulf of Gela, MountEtna, the Iblei Mountains and the sea.
 Let’s start with a small description of the town, and then give some advice on what to see in Chiaramonte Gulfi.

 Going back to more recent times, Chiaramonte Gulfi had to fight another enemy, fire.
 In fact, the (arson) summer fires of 2018 and 2019 reduced part of the beautiful pine forest that surrounds the town to ashes.
 We hope that with time it can return to its old splendor.
 Let’s go now to find out what to see in Chiaramonte Gulfi.